mw-orcl/Move_Improve/lab400/content.md

 7. Select the **private** subnet where the App Server will be installed.
-Do not assign public IP address.
+Do not select public subnet.

  	8. Keep the Boot Volume defaults